yanchao0222/tutorial_data_synthesis_and_evaluation/README.md

 ## Descriptions of files

 ### Data preprocessing
-Before this step, one needs to download MIMIC-IV V2.0 data at https://physionet.org/content/mimiciv/2.0/.
+Before this step, one needs to download MIMIC-IV V2.0 data at https://physionet.org/content/mimiciv/2.0/ by completing the required application and training steps.

 ## Reference to cite